 Fellows come together for weekly learning sessions, tailored to the stage of their ideas (or companies) and the knowledge gaps they’re looking to fill.
 Some sessions are just for fellows—check-ins, brainstorms, small group discussions.
 Others involve outside speakers.

-Our first cohort met in small groups with people like:
+Past cohorts met in small groups with people like:

 CO-FOUNDER & CEO, AGORA